 Overview of the Main Types of Automated Testing

 Since the inception of automated testing, an extensive set of testing types have been developed.
-Let’s take a deeper look at the main types of automated testing and analyze where they can be used.
+Let’s take a deeper look at the main types of test automation services and analyze where they can be used.

 The main goal of unit testing is to automate and speed up the unit test suite.
 Unit tests are meant for checking separate units in isolation.
 Such tests aren’t contingent on file storage, databases, and external APIs.
 Their main goal is to test the code; this is where external dependencies aren’t checked.

 It’s a type of black-box testing that checks the software system against the functional specifications.
 The overriding purpose of functional tests is to check up absolutely each function of the app.
 This type of testing is usually focused on checking APIs, user interfaces, client/server communication, and security.

 It’s a mix of functional and non-functional tests that pursue one objective — to check if the software product is regressed after a change.

 A type of functional test that checks the most important features of a software product to make sure that all services are up and running.
 In other words, a smoke test is an element of automated deployment.

 The primary objective of black-box testing is to check the general functionality of software without peering into its internal structures.
 Black box testing usually finds bugs in the following aspects: